C35 INSURANCE AGAINST CRIME

 2 Money or Securities

-3 Furs, Jewellery, etc. except first $1000 and losses from fire, lightning, or explosion
+3 Furs, Jewellery, etc. except first $1000 and losses from fire, lightning,

 4 Property in custody of sales rep. outside premises